Murder of Rafael Ramos and Wenjian Liu: Police contact

-Before Brinsley arrived in Brooklyn by bus, he shot and seriously wounded his 29-year-old ex-girlfriend, Shaneka Nicole Thompson, in the Baltimore suburb of Owings Mills, Maryland, on Saturday morning.
+Killing of Rafael Ramos and Wenjian Liu

 The second shooting occurred at Myrtle Avenue and Tompkins Avenue, a busy intersection in Brooklyn near the Tompkins Houses.
 Brinsley approached the passenger window of an NYPD patrol car occupied by Rafael Ramos, 40, and Wenjian Liu, 32, of Brooklyn's 84th Precinct.
+Both officers were sitting in the front seats and eating lunch.
 He then fired a semiautomatic handgun four times through the open window, striking Ramos and Liu in the head and upper body, killing both officers instantly.
 Two Con Ed workers who witnessed the shooting notified police.

-After NYPD officers responding to the scene chased him onto the subway, he killed himself with the handgun in the Myrtle–Willoughby Avenues subway station, according to police.
+After NYPD officers responding to the scene chased him onto the subway, he killed himself with the handgun in the Myrtle–Willoughby Avenues station.
 Brinsley and the two police officers were taken to Woodhull Hospital, and all were pronounced dead on arrival.